 The PCM receives this voltage signal to determine how much fuel it has in the fuel tank, monitoring fuel usage and thereby determining fuel economy.
-This code is set if this input does not match normal operating voltages stored in the PCM's memory.
+This code is set if this input does not match normal operating voltages stored in the PCM's memory, even for a second, as this diagnostic trouble code demonstrates.
 It also looks at the voltage signal from the FLS sensor to determine if it is correct at initial Key On.

-P0460 could have been set because of mechanical (incorrect fuel level rationality; refueling the vehicle with the ignition switch "on" or even engine running can do this.
+P0461 could have been set because of mechanical (incorrect fuel level rationality; refueling the vehicle with the ignition switch "on" or even engine running can do this.
 Fuel level changes too rapidly which is not normal) or electrical (FLS sensor circuit) issues.
 These cannot be overlooked in the troubleshooting stage, especially when dealing with an intermittent problem.